 Example sheet with legend on the left side and title on top of the sheet, diagrams show time-normalized and xy-plots and crosses for static measurements.
 It demonstrates that it is possible not to show at each sheet table position a diagram („holes“ are allowed.).

-If mean/std of selected cycles are shown, e.g. stride in the case of a gaitanalysis, this can be exported as a .d3d-file into the projects output folder.
-The saved data can be used as input for calculation of an inter-subject mean and std data reference to be shown as gray bars behind the curves.
+If the sheet shows mean/std-data of selected cycles, e.g. left and right mean stride in the case of a gaitanalysis session, the data can be saved as a .d3d-file into the projects „output“- folder.
+The saved data file can be used as input for calculation of an inter-subject mean and std data reference, to be shown as gray bars behind the curves.

 In the Plot Sheets tab context menu, execute “Save Mean/Std” action.
 This opens the following dialog: